lbaey/chromedriver/README.md

         }
     },

+By default the latest release is installed.
 If you want a specific version of chromedriver, use :

     "extra": {
         "lbaey/chromedriver": {